 UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
-20549

-FORM 10-K ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE FISCAL YEAR ENDED AUGUST 31, 2015 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM TO FranklinCovey FRANKLIN COVEY CO.
-(Exact name of registrant as specified in its charter) Utah (State or other jurisdiction (Commission File No.) of incorporation or organization) Identification No.) 2200 West Parkway Boulevard Salt Lake City, Utah 84119-2331 (Address of principal executive offices, including zip code) Registrant's telephone number, including area code: (801) 817-1776 Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Name of Each Exchange on Which Registered Common Stock, \$.05 Par Value New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indi cate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes No No cate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes $\square$ No $\square$ duri icate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 ng the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing sirements for the past 90 days.
-Yes 🗹 No 🗆 be s icate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to ubmitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that registrant was required to submit and post such files).
-Yes 🗹 No 🗆 not icate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405 of this chapter) is not contained herein, and will be contained, to the best of Registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K my amendment to this Form 10-K. icate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See nitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one): Larg ge accelerated filer □ Accelerated filer ☑ Nor n-accelerated filer (Do not check if a smaller reporting company) Smaller reporting company Indi icate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗖 No 🗹 of February 27, 2015, the aggregate market value of the Registrant's Common Stock held by non-affiliates of the Registrant was approximately \$219.2 ion, which was based upon the closing price of \$17.90 per share as reported by the New York Stock Exchange.
+20549 roldvi io ic ANNUAL REPORT PURSUANT TO SE OF 1934 FOR THE FISCAL YEAR END SECURITIES EXCHANGE ACT OR ☐ TRANSITION REPORT PURSUANT T ACT OF 1934 FOR THE TRANSITION THE SECURITIES EXCHANGE FranklinCove Py .
+FRA ANKLIN COVEY CO. me of registrant as specified in its charter) Utah 1-11107 87-0401551 (State or other jurisdiction of incorporation or organization) (Commission File No.) (IRS Employer Identification No.) Sa 200 West Parkway Boulevard lt Lake City, Utah 84119-2331 orincipal executive offices, including zip c ode) Registrant's telepho one number, including area code: (801) 817-1776 Securities regi stered pursuant to Section 12(b) of the e Act: Title of Each Class Name of Each Exchange on Which Registered Common Stock, \$.05 Par Value York Stock Exchange Securities registe red pursuant to Section 12(g) of the A ct: None Indicate by check mark if the registrant is a well-known se • Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or S Section 15(d) of the Act.
+Yes 🔲 No 🗸 Indicate by check mark whether the Registrant (1) has file of 1934 during the preceding 12 months (or for such shor subject to such filing requirements for the past 90 days.
+Y ter period that the Registrant was requ Indicate by check mark whether the registrant has submit required to be submitted and posted pursuant to Rule 405 for such shorter period that the registrant was required to of Regulation S-T (§232.405 of this c hapter) during the preceding 12 months (or Indicate by check mark if disclosure of delinquent filers puherein, and will not be contained, to the best of Registrant Part III of this Form 10-K or any amendment to this Form t's knowledge, in definitive proxy or inf Indicate by check mark whether the registrant is a large accompany.
+See definitions of "large accelerated filer," "accele one): ccelerated filer, an accelerated filer, a no crated filer" and "smaller reporting com on-accelerated filer, or a smaller reporting pany" in Rule 12b-2 of the Exchange Act.
+(Check Large accelerated filer Accelerated filer Non-accelerated filer $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \$ rting company) Smaller reporting co ompany 🗌 Indicate by check mark whether the registrant is a shell co ompany (as defined in Rule 12b-2 of th te Exchange Act).
+Yes ☐ No ☑ As of February 26, 2016, the aggregate market value of the \$172.6 million, which was based upon the closing price of As of October 31, 2016, the Registrant had 13,791,937 sh DOCUMEN ares of Common Stock outstanding.
+TS INCORPORATED BY REFERE NCE